crossplane/crossplane/design/one-pager-resource-reclaim-policy.md

 Crossplane resource classes allow for a `reclaimPolicy` to be set on creation.
 Acceptable values for `reclaimPolicy` are `Delete` or `Retain`.
 This value informs Crossplane of how to behave when a `Concrete Resource` is deleted.
 If the policy is set to `Delete`, the `External Resource` will be deleted when the `Concrete Resource` is deleted, which is generally triggered by the deletetion of a `Resource Claim` for that `Concrete Resource`.
 If set to `Retain`, the `Concrete Resource` will be deleted, but the `External Resource` will persist.

 *Note: `reclaimPolicy` is not a required field for a `ResourceClass`.
 If it is not supplied, the `Concrete Resource` will be created with it's default `reclaimPolicy`.
-Defaults differ from one `Concrete Resource` type to another (i.e. AWS S3 buckets default to `Delete` while, Azure AKS clusters default to `Retain`).*
+Currenty, every `Concrete Resource` in Crossplane defaults to `Retain`.*

 ## Workflow